MapieMamunhe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	- 3-new_owner - change the owner of the hello file to betty
 	- 4-empty - creates an empty file named empty
 	- 5-execute - adds execute permission to the owner of the file hello on working directory
+	- 6-multiple_permissions - adds execute permission to the owner and the group owner, and read permission to other users, to the file hello in working directory